Linux 软件免费装

 Does it work with custom post types and Gutenberg blocks?

 Yes to both.
 The post and page tools accept a post_type parameter so your AI can work with any registered CPT on your site (wp_list_cpt_items, wp_create_cpt_item, etc.).
-For Gutenberg, there are dedicated tools for reusable blocks (wp_list_blocks, wp_create_block, wp_update_block) and block templates (wp_list_templates, wp_get_template, wp_update_template), plus full global styles support (wp_get_global_styles, wp_update_global_styles).
+For Gutenberg, there are dedicated tools for AI blocks and reusable blocks (wp_list_blocks, wp_create_block, wp_update_block) and block templates (wp_list_templates, wp_get_template, wp_update_template), plus full global styles support (wp_get_global_styles, wp_update_global_styles).

 Can I connect multiple AI assistants at once?